 Will I Lose My License If I’m Convicted Of A First Offense DUI In Virginia?

 Unfortunately, license suspension is a mandatory consequence of a first offense DUI in Virginia.
 In some circumstances, and especially with the help of a lawyer, you may be able to secure a restricted driver’s license, which allows you by law to drive to work, doctor’s appointments, court-mandated programs, church or other religious services, and other mandatory, pre-designated destinations.

 The state of Virginia is notoriously tough on DUI offenders, even those with a first offense.
-Scott C. Nolan is a trusted Virginia DUI attorney who has years of experience fighting for first offenders.
+The Law Office of Scott C. Nolan, PLLC is a trusted Virginia DUI attorney who has years of experience fighting for first offenders.
 With his help and the help of his trusted legal team, you can fight to minimize and reduce your penalties as best as possible, with the ultimate goal being to drop the charges entirely.

-Schedule A Free Case Evaluation With DUI Lawyer Scott C. Nolan As Soon As Possible
+Schedule A Free Case Evaluation With DUI Lawyer The Law Office of Scott C. Nolan, PLLC As Soon As Possible

 A first offense DUI charge is taken very seriously under Virginia state law.
-WIthout the help of Scott C. Nolan, you could pay high fines, face jail time, and even lose your license.
+WIthout the help of The Law Office of Scott C. Nolan, PLLC, you could pay high fines, face jail time, and even lose your license.
 It’s crucial that you work with a trusted, hardworking law firm who have experience solving this specific issue.

-Call today and schedule a free, no-obligation consultation with Scott C. Nolan as soon as you have been arrested in Virginia to learn how you can reduce your DUI charges and penalties.
+Call today and schedule a free, no-obligation consultation with The Law Office of Scott C. Nolan, PLLC as soon as you have been arrested in Virginia to learn how you can reduce your DUI charges and penalties.